 Pomegranates can be propagated from softwood or hardwood cuttings.
 Hardwood cuttings are the preferred means of propagation, but softwood cuttings collected in early fall can be used with varying degrees of success.
 A tree from a hardwood cutting will bear fruit in year two after planting, while it will take at least three years from seed.
 Trees will reach maturity in five to seven years, and can live up to 200 years.

 For hardwood cuttings, remove approximately 10 inches of one-year wood in late fall or early winter.
 Cuttings should be approximately ¼ to ½ inch in diameter, or about the same width as a pencil.
 Suckers from the base of the plant or from the interior of the canopy often make some of the best wood for cuttings.
 Cuttings can be propagated either in a pot containing a modified soil or soilless media or directly in ground, spaced about a foot apart in a nursery row.
-Stick the cuttings, leaving only 2 to 3 inches of the top of the cutting exposed.
-013C It is preferable to have at least three nodes under the surface.
+Stick the cuttings, leaving only 2 to 3 inches of the top of the c 014C utting exposed.
+It is preferable to have at least three nodes under the surface.
 Rooting hormones, mist bed and root zone heating (75 degrees F) will increase the success rate but are not required.
 Allow the cuttings to grow for the season.
 The following spring, transplant the cuttings bare root into the orchard at proper spacing.
 5FF4

 One suggested protocol for propagating pomegranates is as follows: